Fujio-Turner/sg-log-reader-demo/docs/install.md

 ```console
 # brew install pipenv
 ```
+Now open up a terminal and `cd` to the folder that you downloaded the sg-log-reader-demo into.

-Running the code by creating a Python Virtual Environment
+Once your in the above folder running this code by creating a Python Virtual Environment

 ```console
 # pipenv shell